Science and Technology Archive

 - Models and solutions of the baseline subchannel code VIPRE-W and Computational Fluid Dynamics (CFD) code STAR-CCM+ have been generated and comparisons with the available mixing test data have been made.
 These models and solutions represent the current industrial capability for DNB simulation and analysis.
 The coolant temperature distributions from the CFD simulation are shown in Figures 2a and 2b.

-- Developmental versions of the VERA transient subchannel code COBRA-TF have been applied to the DNB analyses.
-The COBRA-TF predictions of the local fluid parameters relevant to DNB are in good agreement with both the available test data and the corresponding VIPRE-W predictions as shown in Figures 3a and 3b.
+- Developmental versions of the VERA transient subchannel code CTF have been applied to the DNB analyses.
+The CTF predictions of the local fluid parameters relevant to DNB are in good agreement with both the available test data and the corresponding VIPRE-W predictions as shown in Figures 3a and 3b.

 The knowledge gained from this initial work is helping to define a viable roadmap and an implementation plan for the CASL DNB CP.